Why English is Important

 That’s just on the business side.
 Over the last 10 years or so, I have learned other languages that have nothing to do with my business, like Russian.
 I was able to go to St. Petersburg and Moscow and meet and have dinner with people, talk with locals, visit the theater and understand everything.
 It gives you a tremendous feeling of satisfaction.

-English Is the Lingua Franca
+Why English is Important: It’s the Lingua Franca

 Though I have experienced great success and enjoyment from languages other than English, whether we like it or not, English is the most useful language in the world.
 We may wish that Russian, French or Chinese were the international language, but the real situation is that wherever you go in the world, the common language is English.